 The best time to post on Twitter: A case study of 4 Businesses

 Notion doesn’t have a strictly defined tweeting schedule.
 They either post daily or take a one-day posting gap to post another day.
-The interesting bit: they don’t tweet in bulk.
+The exciting bit: they don’t tweet in bulk.
 Visit the Notion Twitter account to see that they typically post once during the day or, at the very most, twice.

 Like Notion, Grammarly doesn’t have a strict tweeting schedule.
-However, their Twitter posting schedule is well-defined, in that they post twice during the day almost daily.
+However, their Twitter posting schedule is well-defined in that they post twice during the day, almost daily.
 They might skip a Saturday at times, but the account usually celebrates resting and recharging over the weekends or sharing #SundayThoughts:

 — Grammarly (@Grammarly) May 23, 2021